mrdavemorgan/lepgallery/readme.txt

 FancyBox is a very polished image lightbox application.
 UnGallery has been updated to integrate with fancyBox, which changes the plugin from being an efficient way to manage a high volume of photos to also having the look and feel of even the most professional WordPress galleries.
 I highly recommend activating this feature.

-FancyBox is not GPL and therefor none of its code can be installed from WordPress.org.
 There are just a few additional steps to include fancyBox.
 They only need to be performed once.
 Automatic updates to UnGallery will not require the steps below to be rerun.

 1. Paste the calls fancyBox from the admin page.
 2. Download and unzip fancyBox from the UnGallery admin page.